 Korean 202 is the second half of an intermediate course on spoken and written Korean designed for students who expect to further develop their language skills based on the contents covered in KOR 101, 102 and 201.
 Prerequisite for the course is a "C" grade or higher in KOR 201 OR Instructor Approval.
-In addition, all students are required to engage in regular independent listening practice using the Internet.
-Classes will be conducted as much as possible in Korean.
-May be taken on a CR/N basis.
-(4 hrs. lect. per week)
+In addition, all students are required to engage in regular independent listening practice

-Learning Skills (LSK)
+LEARNING SKILLS (LSK)